Stochastic Gradients under Nuisances: Introduction

 \myparagraph{Contributions} We prove the first theoretical convergence guarantees for SGD under an unknown nuisance model.
 We find that $\sgd\pow{n}$ converges linearly to a neighborhood of $\theta_\star$---the optimum in the well-specified case---with a radius that has a fourth-power (resp.~squared) dependence on $\Vert \hat g - g_0 \Vert_\G$ when Neyman orthogonality is (resp.~is not) satisfied.
 Our analysis can also apply to two-stream settings in which the nuisance parameter is learned online alongside the target.
 We further analyze a new algorithm, called orthogonalized SGD (\algoname), wherein the gradient oracle of a possibly non-orthogonal loss can be iteratively made orthogonal using an ``approximately orthogonalized'' gradient oracle, which is based on a separate estimation procedure.
 This algorithm enjoys a convergence guarantee that interpolates between the $\Vert \hat g - g_0 \Vert_\G^4$ (nuisance insensitive) and $\Vert \hat g - g_0 \Vert_\G^2$ (nuisance sensitive) regimes depending on the quality of the orthogonalizing operator.

 We provide an introduction to the OSL/DML setting in \Cref{sec:osl}.
-Our SGD and OSGD procedures are analyzed in \Cref{sec:optimization}.
-Related/future work and concluding remarks are given in \Cref{sec:discussion}.
+The SGD and OSGD algorithms are described and analyzed in \Cref{sec:optimization}.
+We discuss related work in \Cref{sec:discussion}; additional discussion can be found in \Cref{appx:discussion}.
 All proofs and numerical illustrations can be found in the Appendix.